What my Korean American mother—who knew there would be a coronavirus crisis—fears the most

 My first eye roll came early February, when my mother urged me to purchase a package of face masks.
 The good ones—contraptions I had never heard of called N95’s—would quickly vanish if I didn’t act soon, she warned, prompting me to chuckle as I moved on to discuss upcoming travel plans for the year.
 Sicily and the Balearic Islands—two regions in countries now at the center of some of the worst coronavirus outbreaks in the world—were next on my list of places to visit.
-What was the point to adjust plans to defer to some virus wreaking havoc across the world?
+What was the point in adjusting plans to defer to some virus wreaking havoc across the world?
 Let alone stock up on masks.

 Weeks later, similar conversations devolved into heated, transatlantic Facetime confrontations, between mom in New Jersey, me in London.
 “The main doctor said there’s zero reason to be walking around with a mask,” I insisted at one point, referring to a 60 Minutes interview with Dr. Anthony Fauci, the United States’ leading expert on infectious diseases.
 “Even Obama said to leave them to doctors.”
 I paused for emphasis.
 “OBAMA, mom.”
 She, in turn, grew increasingly annoyed by my instinct to dismiss what she had long known would unfold into a global crisis.